Skip to main content

 During your stay in the ICU, you and your family can expect to receive a high level of care and support from the medical team.
 You will be closely monitored by our doctors and nurses, who are trained to manage complex medical conditions and respond quickly to any changes in your condition.
 Your family will also be kept informed of your progress and involved in decisions about your care.

-It is normal to feel anxious or overwhelmed about staying in the ICU, but it is important to remember that the ICU is a specialised unit designed to provide the highest level of care and support possible.
-The medical team will work with you to develop a treatment plan that is tailored to your individual needs and provides the best possible outcome.
+It is normal to feel anxious or overwhelmed about staying in the ICU, but it is important to remember that the ICU is designed to provide the highest level of care and support possible.
+The medical team will work with you to develop a treatment plan that is tailored to your individual needs and provides the best outcome.
 With the right care and support, most patients can recover fully and leave the ICU within a few days or weeks.

 Our Intensive Care Units

-All three of our clinics have busy intensive care units.
-Our ICU teams care for a large variety of patients from various specialties both medical and surgical.
-The units operate on an elective and emergency admission basis.
+Across our three hospitals we operate 28 ICU beds.
+Our teams care for a large variety of patients both medical and surgical.
+The units operate on an elective and emergency patient admission basis.
+You may be admitted for a number of reasons including:

 • Pain management